-3. Hand it to Ohashi or a Shihan at Soke’s class.
+3. Hand it to a Shihan who is collecting dues.

 - When you mail the Hombu Office, please send the money (in Yen or as an “International Money Order”) and the list of what you want in the same envelope.
 If the Hombu Office receives only one of the two, you will not receive anything (or have to wait for a long time at best).
 Please be careful about this because this kind of problem happens very often.
 Needless to say, the money should be exact.